bramiozo/PubScience/README.md

 * [PleIAs, common corpus](https://huggingface.co/datasets/PleIAs/Dutch-PD/tree/main) Raw: **180GB**

 Here we have to note that CC100, mC4, GigaCorpus and MADLAD-400 all consists primarily (if not solely) of CC text.
 The mC4 corpus is "filtered" for profanities and is therefore unsuitable as a basis for medical corpora.
+If you use multiple extraction versions of CC, be aware of the considerable required effort to deduplicates the text.

 As part of English corpora that we can filter, clean, then translate
 * MIMIC III. **3.4GB**